 Distribution centres are open and able to provide food parcels to residents who have been supplied with a voucher.
 See the Walton and Hersham Foodbank website for more information.

-- Walton-on-Thames: St Johns Church, The Furrows, Walton on Thames, KT12 3JQ: open Mondays, Tuesdays, Thursdays and Fridays from 10-11am.
+- Walton-on-Thames: St Johns Church, The Furrows, Walton on Thames, KT12 3JQ: open Thursdays and Fridays from 10-12 noon.

 For more information on Council services, visit our Coronavirus (COVID-19) page.